What will Jersey Shore beaches be like in the Summer of Bug?

 “Make no mistake about it, our beach and boardwalk operations will be very different from past years,” Mayor Anthony Vaz wrote in a post on the Seaside Heights website.
 “We have the added problem at the local government level of a likely and substantial loss of revenue that has led to a reduction in manpower resources.
 This means less beach attendants, less lifeguards and less seasonal laborers.”

-Ocean City’s beaches and boardwalk have been open in recent days “for exercise and active recreation.”
+Sea Isle City Mayor Len Desiderio said his town will be among several that plan to hold a test reopening of beaches Saturday, experimenting with occupancy limits.

+“Our job has been to bring as many people to the beach as we can,” he said.
+“Now we have to practice crowd management.”

-Pauline Hebeler sat on the boards of Belmar’s boardwalk — benches have been removed — and wondered what this summer will look like.
+Crowd management was also on Pauline Hebeler’s mind as she sat on the boards of Belmar’s boardwalk — benches have been removed — and wondered what this summer will look like.

 “You need to have social distancing on the beach, but I have no idea how they’ll be able to do it some days,” she said.
 “I don’t want to just open it up totally and have everyone get sick again.
 Trying to find a happy medium is not going to be easy.
 I just want things to be normal again.”